meteora-digital/canvas-parallax/README.md

 This class will create a canvas element to draw a parallax background image

+## Latest Release Notes

+The depth parameter has been refined.
+Initially, it was defined in pixel units.
+However, to enhance responsiveness and adaptability across different devices, it has been changed to a percentage-based value.
+After updating, you may need to adjust the depth value to correct the parallax effect.

 ## Example

 [Canvas Parallax Example on CodePen](https://codepen.io/meteora-digital/full/abMePNr)